UlisesVil/OCR-Angular-TesseractJS/README.md

 # OCR-Angular-TesseractJS
-# Optical Character Recognition App in Angular
+# Optical Character Recognition - Progressive Web App in Angular

-This fully Responsive application is available on the web, built-in Angular on the Frontend, and communicates with a Node JS REST-API, deployed on Heroku on the backend.
+This Progressive Web App (PWA) is fully Responsive and is available on the web, built-in Angular on the Frontend, and communicates with a Node JS REST-API, deployed on Heroku on the backend.

 The database comes from Mongo DB Atlas.

+Because it is a Progressive Web App (PWA), it can be installed as a desktop application or like an app on a mobile phone using the Chrome or Microsoft Edge browser.
+It will work while the user is not connected to the internet and saves the information in a local database in the browser, for later when the internet connection is re-established, all data stored in the local database will sync the online database.

 The principal function of this application is the recognition of characters contained in an image using the Tesseract JS library.
 The user can obtain the text and use it as required.